BlissRoms-x86/manifest/README.md

 	BLISS_BUILD_VARIANT - (vanilla, gapps, foss) - We currently use this to specify what type of extra apps and services to include in the build.
 ***Note: Default BLISS_BUILD_VARIANT is VANILLA.***

-   BLISS_SPECIAL_VARIANT - This can be custom set if you wanna build a version for a specific device
-    for example `-jupiter` for Steam Deck or `-surface` for Microsoft Surface series

 ## Setup FOSS apps (if you choose to build FOSS)
 ----------------------------